Hemifacial Spasm

 Treatment Options

 Because oral medications are largely ineffective in diminishing the frequency and severity of facial spasms, botulinum toxin injections and microvascular decompression surgery remain the only options for patients.
+For many patients seeking a long-term solution, microvascular decompression offers the highest likelihood of durable relief without ongoing Botox treatments.
 Increasingly, HFS patients are seeking an experienced surgeon to perform their microvascular decompression surgery.
 In this procedure, an expert will move a blood vessel away from the facial nerve and interpose a felt cushion between the blood vessel and the facial nerve through a small incision behind the ear.

 Our Expertise

-Internationally recognized for his work, Dr. Raymond Sekula has performed more than 1100 MVDS for hemifacial spasms and continually refined the procedure so that most patients will spend one or two nights only in the hospital without the need for the intensive care unit prior to discharge from the hospital.
+Patients from across the country and around the world seek Dr. Sekula’s expertise for first-time surgery, recurrent symptoms, and failed prior procedures.
+Internationally recognized for his work, Dr. Raymond Sekula has performed more than 1,500 MVDS for hemifacial spasms and continually refined the procedure so that most patients will spend one or two nights only in the hospital without the need for the intensive care unit prior to discharge from the hospital.

 Recent Publications